 Some interesting conversations with customers this week about publishing their content for the iPad has unveiled some great suggestions and practices which we think could benefit a lot of our customers.
 So should you create your publication as a ePub or Digital Magazine web app? – We say, why not do both, here’s how and why….

-When you launch the 3D Issue software you will notice that there are options depending on what you would like to create: 1.
-Hubs, 2.
+When you launch the 3D Issue software you will notice that there are options depending on what you would like to create: 1. content hubs, 2.
 Flipbooks and 3.
 Ebooks.

 The Flipbook Software allows you to create a web based browser viewed digital magazine, a bit like this online magazine.
 Now although this is a browser viewed version, your readers can turn this into a web App on their iPads/iPhones enabling them to have a unique icon on their home screen (of your own magazine or company design) that launches the web app in a fullscreen mode (without the safari toolbars etc..)
 Now because this is an online magazine version it means that your readers on other devices too (such as the good old Windows desktop, Mac or Laptop – remember them?!) can view the page-flip publication too.
 Then comes your question….”what if the reader wants to access this content offline” I hear you say.
 Well, readers on laptops, Macs and Windows computers can download an offline edition to their machine for viewing at their leisure, when and when they want to, retaining full interactivity and digital viewing capabilities. iPad users, well although they cannot download the offline web version (because it is not a native App) this is where you can provide them with an ePub, which can then be stored in their iBooks App on their iPad.